dougwigg/gpt-ad-inspector/README.md

 # gpt-ad-inspector
-This is a single-script vanilla-js for viewing ad targeting and rendering details of DoubleClick ads on any website.
+This is a vanilla-js script for viewing ad targeting and rendering details of DoubleClick ads on any website.